k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Notes:

 - The TDM Reference solution is not based on [Fabric Reference tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md).
-- Previous TDM versions saved the reference tables in Cassandra.
+- Previous TDM versions saved the Reference tables in Cassandra.

 A TDM implementation has the following steps: